btroncone/learn-rxjs/operators/combination/endwith.md

 ---

-:bulb: If you want to start with a value instead, check out [`startWith`](startWith.md)!
+💡 If you want to start with a value instead, check out [`startWith`](startWith.md)!

-:bulb: If you want to perform an action on completion, but do not want to emit a value, check out [`finalize`](../utility/finalize.md)!
+💡 If you want to perform an action on completion, but do not want to emit a value, check out [`finalize`](../utility/finalize.md)!

 ---